Simply choosing a side is a very basic way of making important decisions.

 Like many people, I follow football.
 I love the sport as a whole, but naturally, I support just one team.

-Being a fan of any sports team creates automatic rivalries.
+Becoming fans of sports teams creates automatic rivalries.
 I prefer mine to yours.
 I hope mine wins and yours loses.
 I don’t like the members of your team, by default.
 Even when your team’s suffering isn’t linked to my team’s victory, it’s a positive result for me.

 Sport is a great reflection of the innate, carnal sense of tribalism that we all have.
 In choosing to belong to one side, we also decide to be against all others.
 Sport wouldn’t be fun without it.
 Logic and reason are replaced by emotion and passion.